davetron5000/wtf-is-a-webpack/markdown/intro.md

 We can do this without configuration per se, and just use CLI options:

-!SH $(yarn bin)/webpack  --mode=development --entry ./js/index.js  --output-filename=bundle.js
+!SH $(yarn bin)/webpack  --mode=none --entry ./js/index.js  --output-filename=bundle.js

 Now, let's load this in a browser.
 Create `index.html` like so: